 What we will give you

 - A supportive and sociable team-based working environment

 - A great opportunity to get an insight into the patent profession and the firm

 - Paid internship with contribution towards travel expenses

 Applicants must be available for the duration of the internship.

 Priority will be given to applicants who are expecting to complete their academic studies or research within the academic year following the intern programme.

 When applying please select the most relevant practice group based on your degree, guidelines are provided in our accepted degrees section.
 Should you be uncertain, we will ensure your application is directed to the most suitable practice group for review.

+Our two-week intern programme will begin on 24th June 2019.
 Applications must be made via the online application form by 22nd April 2019 and will require a copy of your CV and cover letter (of no more than one page) explaining why you should be considered for an internship.